slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lovers

 <!--
-- marry someone you can break generational curses with
+> *"Love is a flower, friendship a sheltering tree.*
+> *"Lonely men seek companionship.
+Lonely women sit at home and wait.
+They never meet.*

+- we fall in love with someone because of how they make us feel about ourselves.
+- we’re always looking for somebody that looks for us. first parents, then a lover. screens give us 100% attention! tech is a compensation.
 - Arguing and insecurity is anti-seductive.
 Familiarity is the death of seduction.
-> *"Love is a flower, friendship a sheltering tree.*
-- men’s loyalty is tested when we have everything. womans loyalty is tested when we have nothing.
-- relationships start with "can we talk" to "we need to talk"
+- relationships start with "can we talk" to "we need to talk". once you start disliking someone, everything they do is irritating to you. a dirt dish by the sink can be a big marriage problem
-- we fall in love with someone because of how they make us feel about ourselves.
 - psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.
-> *"A man may sometimes be forgiven the kiss to which he is not entitled, but never the kiss he has not the initiative to claim.*
+- I always have this fear that one day you are going to discover that i’m not as great as you once thoght I was.
 > *"Jealousy is the face of low self-esteem.*
-> *"The three brick masons.
-When the first man was asked what he was building, he answered gruffly, without even raising his eyes from his work, "I’m laying bricks." *The second man replied, "I’m building a wall."
-But the third man said enthusiastically and with obvious pride, "I’m building a cathedral."*
-- i always have this fear that one day you are going to discover that i’m not as f«great as you once thoght i was.
-- once you start disliking someone, everything they do is irritating to you.
+- Men’s loyalty is tested when we have everything.
+Womans loyalty is tested when we have nothing.
 - Keep separate bank accounts.
 Spouses should have the freedom and autonomy to buy what they want but only after bills are automatically paid.
 People value things differently.
 Having to justify every expense makes you feel like you’re being watched.
 This breeds resentment.
 Most marriages end in divorce, most of them over money.
-- a dirt dish by the sink can be a big marriage problem
-- we’re always looking for somebody that looks for us. first parents, then a lover. screens give us 100% attention! tech is a compensation.
-> *"Lonely men seek companionship.
-Lonely women sit at home and wait.
-They never meet.*
-> *"Marriage is the triumph of imagination over intelligence.
-Second marriage is the triumph of hope over experience.*
+> *"A man may sometimes be forgiven the kiss to which he is not entitled, but never the kiss he has not the initiative to claim.*
 -->

 > *"We accept the love we think we deserve."